sanskritisrv/suvidha_frontend/README.md

   - Welcome message on successful login
   - Display last 10 TPO entries in a responsive, searchable, and paginated table
   - Logout functionality
+  - Edit and Delete options for TPO entries with confirmation pop-ups

 - **Add TPO Details**
   - Modal popup form to add new TPO details without page refresh